redpanthers/JoinUs-Freshers/questions.md

 **All the questions below are related to your development enviornment**

 4. Write the steps you need to do to find a `string` from a group of files
+A. grep -rl 'string' *
+   -r helps in reccursively checking the folders
+   -l to ignore binary files
+   * to specify folder

 5. Which all programming languages are installed in your system.